 Gaia Early Data Release 3 (Gaia EDR3)

 Gaia Data Release 3 is split into two installments: the early release called Gaia Early Data Release 3 (Gaia EDR3) and the full Gaia Data Release 3 (Gaia DR3).
-Gaia EDR3 is released on 3 December 2020 at 12:00 CET.
+Gaia EDR3 was released on 3 December 2020 at 12:00 CET.
 The full Gaia Data Release 3 (Gaia DR3) is planned for the first half of 2022.